Want to experience the magic of the Aurora Borealis but don’t know where to go? Here are the best places to see the Northern lights in Europe.

-What is the best time to see the Northen lights in Europe
+What is the best time to see the Northern lights in Europe?

 Since it’s a natural phenomenon whose appearance entirely depends on the solar activity, it’s hard to know the exact time it will happen but we at least know the best months to see the Northern lights in Europe.

-Where is the best place to see the Northen lights in Europe
+Where is the best place to see the Northern lights in Europe

 There is no clear cut answer to the best place to see the Northen lights in Europe as there are a number of them.
 But there are great chances of spotting them if you head up north in the Aurora zone between 65° and 72°.

-Now that we know it’s hard or even impossible to pinpoint one destination as the best place to see the northern lights in Europe, let’s look at some of the places in Europe where you’ll have chances of seeing the Northern lights.
+Now that we know it’s hard or even impossible to pinpoint one destination as the best place to see the northern lights in Europe, let’s look at some of the places in Europe where you’ll have chances of seeing them.